ksu-cs-textbooks/cc410/content/00-introduction/06-syllabus/_index.md

 {{% badge style="red" %}}RED: GenAI Prohibited {{% /badge %}} You may not use any GenAI tools to complete this assignment.
 This assignment's main goal is to develop your own skills related to a particular task or topic, or to assess your own understanding of the concepts and skills required for this course.
 GenAI tools are therefore prohibited for these assignments, as they do not reflect or enhance your own learning journey.

-Any usage of GenAI for this assignment will be treated as a violation of the K-State Honor Pledge and may result in a grade of 0 for the assignment and other sanctions approved through the K-State Honor Council.
+**Policy Violations:** Any usage of GenAI for this assignment will be treated as a violation of the K-State Honor Pledge and may result in a grade of 0 for the assignment and other sanctions approved through the K-State Honor Council.

 {{% /notice %}}